Return to top

 refried black beans in a pot

-Cook The Veggies: Saute the onions, carrots, sweet potato cubes in a large skillet with olive oil over medium heat.
-Add in the minced garlic, chili powder, paprika, cumin, cayenne if using, and salt (I’d start with a ½ teaspoon salt and add more if needed).
-Let the mixture cook until the sweet potatoes are soft.
-(If you want it to cook quickly, cover the pan and just stir every couple minutes).
-Side note: want a char on the veggies?
-Turn the stove up to medium-high heat (check and stir them often though!) and they may cook a little faster too!
+Cook The Veggies: I sauté the onions, carrots, and sweet potato cubes in a large skillet with a drizzle of olive oil over medium heat.
+Then I stir in minced garlic, chili powder, paprika, cumin, optional cayenne pepper, and a pinch of salt (I usually start with ½ teaspoon and add more if needed).
+I cook everything together until the sweet potatoes are soft and lightly browned, covering the pan helps speed this up.

 sweet potatoes, carrots and spices sauteeing in a pan